CycloneDX/cyclonedx-python-lib/README.md

 ----

 This Python package can render and read valid [CycloneDX][link_website] documents.
-CycloneDX is a lightweight BOM specification that is easily created, human-readable, and simple to parse.
+OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.

 **This module is not designed for standalone use.**